Newsboys' strike of 1899: After the rally

 In the days following the rally, the newsboys' tactics changed to be largely non-violent.
 Even though they were no longer beating people who sold the World and Journal, the strike was still effective because the public was on their side and chose not to buy the papers, even if they were for sale.

 On July 26, 1899, the newsboys planned a parade, where as many as 6,000 boys would march, accompanied by a band and fireworks, but this parade never happened due to issues with obtaining a permit.

+The attention the strike was getting from the public prompted an official statement from the Journal, stating that the newsboys were independent contractors and therefore could not form a union.
+It believed that the strike was actually a boycott.
+It also stated the Journal bought back any newspapers the newsboys did not sell, but that was false.
+However, this would be the compromise reached at the end of the strike.
+The World would announce on July 30th, 1899, that the strike had ended, but that was also not true.